-- Digestive problems – may cause constipation or diarrhoea along with bloating, nausea, vomiting and loss of appetite.
+- Digestive problems – may cause constipation or diarrhea along with bloating, nausea, vomiting, and loss of appetite.
 It is due to slow emptying of the stomach.
 It may severely affect blood sugar levels and nutrition.

 - Sexual dysfunction – it is due to the damaged nerves leading to loss of erectile function in men and arousal in women.

 - Increased and decreased sweating – If the sweat glands not functioning properly the body temperature cannot be regulated properly.
 Reduction or total lack of sweating (anhydrosis) can be life-threatening.

 - Filament test where we test for sensitivity using a soft nylon fiber called monofilament.
 (Picture 4)

 - Nerve conducting studies – these tell us at what speed the nerve impulses are being conducted in your body.

 Electromyography (EMG) measures the electrical discharges produced in the muscles.
 (Picture 5)

 Quantitative sensory testing – tests how your nerves respond to vibration and temperature changes

 Autonomic testing – here your blood pressure is tested in various postures and your ability to sweat